Print Friendly

 Locative sentences

-Locative sentences describe the location of the subject.
-K’iche’ locative sentences consist of independent pronouns in the first slot followed by the existential particle k’o and its locative complement.
-Note that if a third person subject is plural the form ek’o is used.
-If a third person is explicit, it precedes the existential k’o as well (See the examples below).
+Locative sentences, as the name suggests, describe the location of the subject.
+In K’iche’, locative sentences consist of independent pronouns in the first slot followed by the existential particle k’o and its locative complement, in other words, the place where the subject is.
+As we have seen in stative phrases, we use the verb “to be” when glossing the sentence in English.
+Note that if a third person subject is plural the form e k’o is used (we will discuss plurals in more detail in lesson 9).
+If a third person is explicit, it precedes the existential k’o as well.
+Let’s look at the following examples:

 at k’o pa swan